weiweb3/contracts/contracts/pack/pack.md

     **Why we’re not using this solution:**

     - Chainlink VRF v1 is only on Ethereum and Polygon, and Chainlink VRF v2 (current version) is only on Ethereum and Binance.
-As a result, this solution cannot be used by itself across all the chains thirdweb supports (and wants to support).
+As a result, this solution cannot be used by itself across all the chains weiweb3 supports (and wants to support).
-    - Each random number request costs an end user Chainlink’s LINK token — it is costly, and seems like a random requirement for using a thirdweb offering.
+    - Each random number request costs an end user Chainlink’s LINK token — it is costly, and seems like a random requirement for using a weiweb3 offering.

 - **Delayed-reveal randomness: rewards for all packs in a set of packs visible all at once**

     By ‘delayed-reveal’ randomness, we mean the following —

-    - When creating a set of packs, the creator provides (1) an encrypted seed i.e. integer (see the [encryption pattern used in thirdweb’s delayed-reveal NFTs](https://blog.thirdweb.com/delayed-reveal-nfts#step-1-encryption)), and (2) a future block number.
+    - When creating a set of packs, the creator provides (1) an encrypted seed i.e. integer (see the [encryption pattern used in weiweb3’s delayed-reveal NFTs](https://blog.weiweb3.com/delayed-reveal-nfts#step-1-encryption)), and (2) a future block number.
     - The created packs are *non-transferrable* by any address except the (1) pack creator, or (2) addresses manually approved by the pack creator.
 This is to let the creator distribute packs as they desire, *and* is essential for the next step.
     - After the specified future block number passes, the creator submits the unencrypted seed to the `Pack` contract.
 Whenever a pack owner now opens a pack, we calculate the random number to be used in the opening process as follows: